Gambling Laws in Hungary: Regulation and Legality

 4. Financial Requirements: Operators must show adequate capitalisation to cover potential winnings and operational costs.
 This includes a minimum share capital of HUF 1 billion and additional financial securities as determined by the regulatory body.

-5. Prove Tax Compliance: This involves preparing for a 30% tax on annual turnover up to 10 billion HUF and an additional tax rate for higher revenues.
+5. Prove Tax Compliance: This involves preparing for a 15% tax on annual turnover up to 10 billion HUF for online sports betting (30% for casinos) and an additional tax rate for higher revenues.
 Operators must also account for a supervision fee and gaming tax, contributing to regular financial reporting.

 6. Technical and Security Assessments: Operators must undertake technical audits and security checks to ensure that the gaming platform meets national standards for data protection, player security, and game fairness.

-7. Legal Operational Obligations: The operator must set up operational procedures per Hungarian legal standards once licensed.
+7. Legal Operational Obligations: Once licensed, the operator must set up operational procedures per Hungarian legal standards.
 This includes establishing a local office (if required), integrating with national self-exclusion systems, and ensuring all advertising meets local regulatory standards.

 8. Ongoing Compliance: Operators must maintain compliance with all regulatory requirements, including regular audits, financial reporting, and adhering to responsible gambling practices.